bwin/aspm/README.md

     --quiet                           don't say anything
 ```

+Most npm commands are just passed trough to npm (dedupe, shrinkwrap, etc. should all work normally).

+Unlike npm which takes its parameters in the form `--target=1.2.3`, aspm expects `--target 1.2.3`.

+Also if you try to install globally with `-g` we bail out and just pretend you used npm in the first place, since it wouldn't make much sense to install for atom-shell globally.
+To do that anyways, you can use the `--g-yes-install-for-atom-shell-globally` flag.
+(No, you can't.)

 ## Configuration (optional)
 You can (and should to make things more convenient) configure default values for target, arch and platform in your `package.json`.
 ```js